vladcuevas/ladimi-cicd/README.md

     _Command pipenv shell will create virtual environment if it is not created.
 Command pienv update will install the packages contained in file [Pipfile](Pipfile)_

-3. [optional] If new packages are added, execute the below command from the Django project folder (i.e ladimi), instead of the root folder of the [Git](https://git-scm.com/) repository:
+3. If new packages are added, execute the below command from the Django project folder (i.e ladimi), instead of the root folder of the [Git](https://git-scm.com/) repository:

     ```powershell
-    pip freeze > requirements.txt
+    pipenv update
     ```

+    More information could be found in the [Pipenv: Python Dev Workflow for Humans Page](https://pipenv.pypa.io/en/latest/)

+    New Amazon Linux 2 supports pipenv, no more requirements.txt are required.

 4. [optional] Any configuration for the eb extension must be done in the django.config file from the .ebextensions (i.e ladimi/.ebextensions/django.config)

-    ```config
+    ```yaml
         option_settings:
+        aws:elasticbeanstalk:environment:proxy:staticfiles:
+            /static: static
+            /static/images: static/images
         aws:elasticbeanstalk:container:python:
             WSGIPath: ladimi.wsgi:application

+        container_commands:
+        collectstatic:
+            command: "$PYTHONPATH/python manage.py collectstatic --noinput"
     ```

+    We have to set the staticfiles folder in the EB to be able to use them, just is s3 or CDN is not being used.
+Also, to avoid having to run another command a [container_commands](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers-ec2.html) can be set to collect the statics from Django application or project.

 5. Basic structure should look like this:

-    ```
+    ```x
     ~/ladimi/
     |-- .ebextensions
     |   `-- django.config